 5 Tips for Hosting During COVID

 Is it Safe to Get Together because of Coronavirus and its Variants?

 By Becky Dotson

 12 min read

 Getting people together and keeping them safe from a highly transmissible virus is a tall order.
-That’s why it’s essential to take every precaution necessary, understand your risks, and make sure your guests understand your expectations while Covid and its variants can be spread.
-We have some tips that can help keep you and your guests safer during these uncertain times.
+With evidence showing that the recent surge of COVID-19 cases is driven by the Omicron variant, which is at least twice as contagious as the Delta variant, it’s essential to take every precaution necessary.
+Before hosting a gathering during the coronavirus pandemic, it’s important to consider the latest recommendations for doing so safely and make sure your guests are clear about any expectations you may have.
+Here we offer some tips that can help keep you and your guests safer during these uncertain times.

 The first thing you should think about when planning a party is how many people you want to invite.
 Making the invitation list is always a top priority, but you should be even more strategic in a year of a pandemic.
 Check your local or state guidelines before you do any planning.
 There may be restrictions in your area for crowd size and gatherings.
 And while your party may not get turned in to the local authorities for too many people, you still need to be considerate and follow the rules in your town or state.